-Quorum: A quorum shall include the Chair or Deputy Chair and a total of water management in the Mangere River Catchment and to provide a cross-section of values, understanding and perspectives.
+Quorum: A quorum shall include the Chair and a total of at least 50% of water management in the Waitangi Catchment and to provide a cross-section of values, understanding and perspectives.
 It is expected that members will engage with their organisations and wider networks to share information and get feedback on the matters being considered.

-Membership: Members have been selected to reflect the broad interests in member and Northland Regional Councillor
+Membership: Members have been selected to reflect the broad interests in is a NRC Councillor)